appositum/lips/README.md

 # LIPS

-Write you a Scheme in 48 hours, but using [Trifecta](http://hackage.haskell.org/package/trifecta).
+Write you a Scheme in 48 hours, but using [Trifecta](http://hackage.haskell.org/package/trifecta) and it's actually Racket.